 This BMET Training Program includes three years of courses, twice a year for eight weeks.
 Technicians work in government hospitals and come to class to be trained.
 The Ministry of Health supports the program by allowing the technicians to attend class, and by paying for their transport, accommodation and food.

 In November 2012, the first class of BMETs graduated, followed by the second class in November 2013.

-Since Early 2012 the BMET training has taken place at IPRC, the Integrated Polytechnic Regional Center, located in Kigali, Rwanda.
+Since early 2012, the BMET training has taken place at Integrated Polytechnic Regional Center (IPRC) in Kigali, Rwanda.
 IPRC has proven to be an excellent choice as educational partner.
-In September 2012 IPRC started a 3-year, full time, advanced diploma program.
-The EWH role is in this program is purely supportive.
-We help IPRC to build labs, train trainers and optimize the curriculum, but IPRC has full ownership.
-IPRC is also extremely cooperative in realizing accreditation for the current students and recent graduates to receive a diploma with real-world value.
+In September 2012, IPRC started a three-year, full time, advanced diploma program.
+EWH's role in this program is purely supportive.
+We help IPRC build labs, train trainers and optimize the curriculum, but IPRC has full ownership.
+IPRC is also extremely cooperative in realizing that accreditation is important if current students and recent graduates are to receive a diploma with real-world value.

 With the continued partnership of the GE Foundation, EWH collaborated closely with IPRC and the Ministry of Health to implement Centers of Excellence, Train the Trainer programs, and mentoring of BMETs by senior BMETs from developed countries.
 In 2016, EWH transistioned the Rwanda BMET program fully to IPRC's control.
 When we began the BMET Rwanda program in 2009, there were no trained BMETs working in the country.
 Today, there are trained BMETs in every district, with more graduating from IPRC each year.
 BMETs in Rwanda have made special efforts to build a strong professional network, and have created the Rwanda Association of Medical Engineering (RAME).

 BMET Rwanda has been a wonderful project, with a great team of employees and partners ready to make a difference!